 Data Structure Registers

-The allocation of DSRs and XDSRs, and the loading of DSDs to DSRs, is typically done automatically by the compiler.
+The allocation of DSRs, XDSRs and SRs, and the loading of DSDs to them, is typically done automatically by the compiler.

-However, it is also possible to create and use DSRs and XDSRs directly.
-This chapter describes how users can allocate DSRs and XDSRs and then load DSDs to DSRs explicitly without the compiler’s assistance.
+However, it is possible to create and use DSRs, XDSRs and SRs directly.
+This chapter describes how users can allocate DSRs, XDSRs and SRs and then load DSDs to them without the compiler’s assistance.

 There are 5 types of DSRs supported in CSL, each corresponding to one of the three DSR files.
 These are the following:

-XDSR values are represented by the xdsr type.
+XDSR values are represented by the xdsr type while SR values are represented by the sr type.

 Behavior is undefined if a FIFO DSR-typed value is not initialized as part of a FIFO when it is used in a DSD operation.